What materials are used to build a modular home?

 A home building facility may have a high amount of orders and may not be able to build your home as soon as your home consultant places the home order.
 Delays may also occur due to state and local government requirements because each home plan must be approved by either a state agency or state approved third party as meeting all local home building codes before the home is built.

 The amazing thing about how Clayton Built® modular homes is how quickly the home is constructed in a home building facility.
-Depending on the upgrades you choose for your new modular home, it typically takes five to six days for the facility to build your new home!
-Upgrades you might choose include the Energy Smart Home package with upgraded insulation, windows and other energy efficient options or unique features such as built-in entertainment centers, built-in coffee pots in the kitchen, upgraded light fixtures and more.
-The more upgrades you choose, the longer the actual build time at the home building facility.
-The facility build time can also vary by how large the home you’ve chosen is as modular homes that are more than one story, or have three to four sections, will take longer to construct.
+Depending on any upgrades you choose for your new modular home, it typically takes five to six days for the facility to build your new home!
+The facility build time can also vary by how large the home you've chosen is.